-Solution: The obvious solution to resolve this issue is to move SQL Server to a physical box so that there’s no need to share resources.
+Solution: The obvious solution to resolve this issue is to move the SQL Server to a physical box so that there’s no need to share resources.
 It’s all easy to move SharePoint’s SQL Server instance.

 Mistake #3 – Incorrect URL during Content Web App’s creation

 Generally, SharePoint Server and Microsoft Internet Information Services (IIS), formerly known as Internet Information Server, face communication problems.
 When you make any changes to a web app, there’s no way for SharePoint to tell IIS about this change after its creation.
 Just for an example, you create an Alternate Access Mapping (AAM) for a web app in Central Administration.
 You’re not done yet.
-You still need to go into AAM to add the host header for the new address.
-Generally, SharePoint administrators give their web apps short URLs like http://portal, in order to avoid more typing.
+You still need to go to AAM to add the host header to the new address.
+Generally, SharePoint administrators give their web apps short URLs like https://portal, in order to avoid more typing.
 Since the web app needs a fully qualified URL, such short URLs fail to route across the Internet.
 Though it’s not that big deal, sometimes it may cause serious problems.

 Solution: Make notes of all your web app settings.
 Avoid using short incorrect URLs.
 Make sure you enter the correct, fully qualified URL in the Host Header box.